MrFums/Valbot/README.md

 2- Open `Install_Packages.bat` as admin to install pakcages using pip.
 Do this after every update to maintain functionality.

-3- If Valorant is open make sure it is on the menu and run the bot.
+3- Open `menu.py` and read the bot console.

-4- Open bot and navigate the menu (advised to read the information).
+4- Navigate the menu and read the information.

 5- Put your Valorant shortcut in the bots directory.